 Some users are reporting backlight bleed where the edges have splotches of bright light coming through the sides, not to mention complaints of the screen not being too responsive or bright.
-Hopefully some of those can be fixed with a software update, but if the screen is a total mess some may need to swap out the phone for a new one.
+Many of the color issues have been corrected by software updates.
+If you have very noticeable things or edge bleed, get it replaced by LG or your carrier.

 There are apps on the Google Play Store that can tweak screen brightness and white balance, but most require root access.
 Similar to jailbreaking an iPhone.
-If users are experiencing screen problems in general the best bet is getting a replacement from LG or carriers.
+If users are experiencing screen problems in general the best bet is getting a replacement.

 Poor LG G5 Battery Life

 Last but not least is battery life.
-This is something we get with every new phone.
-The LG G5 has a smaller 5.3-inch display, but also a smaller 2,800 mAh battery.
-Every other phone (even smaller ones) released this year have 3,000 mAh or bigger batteries inside.
+This is a complaint we see with virtually every phone.
+The LG G5 has a 5.3-inch display, but also a small 2,800 mAh battery.
+Every other phone (even smaller ones) released in 2016 have 3,000 mAh or bigger batteries inside.
 Meaning the LG G5 may not have the best battery life on the market.